-As soon as you unbox it, you realize why it’s $300.
+As soon as you unbox it, you realize why it’s priced around $300.
 It’s a unique idea that is made of expensive materials.
 In fact, the weight was one of the most surprising things to me.
-At 9.25 LBS it’s likely not just one of the most expensive “back blaster” attachments (their terminology) but also one of the heaviest.
-As previously stated, Flex Wheeler designed the Back Widow with a full metal construction and then tacked on moving parts that lead to resistance up to 16,000 LB shearing, so no weight, no matter if you row a 300 LB stack or use the deadlift jack on a 900 LB loaded barbell will cause the Back Widow to break.
+At 9.25 pounds it’s likely not just one of the most expensive “back blaster” attachments (their terminology), but also one of the heaviest.
+As previously stated, Flex Wheeler designed the Back Widow with a full metal construction and then tacked on moving parts that lead to resistance up to 16,000 pounds shearing, so no weight, no matter if you row a 300-pound stack or use the deadlift jack on a 900-pound loaded barbell, will cause the Back Widow to break.

 Really, where the Back Widow shines is in its versatility.
 To be honest, it has more features than I think most people realize.
 Here are just some basic movements we did with it:

 - Lat pulldowns